spicywebau/craft-neo/docs/console-commands.md

 - `--unset-description`: Whether to remove the block type's description.
 - `--set-min-blocks`: A new min blocks value to set for the block type.
 Set this to 0 to remove the limit.
 - `--set-max-blocks`: A new max blocks value to set for the block type.
 Set this to 0 to remove the limit.
+- `--set-min-sibling-blocks`: A new min sibling blocks value to set for the block type.
+Set this to 0 to remove the limit.
 - `--set-max-sibling-blocks`: A new max sibling blocks value to set for the block type.
 Set this to 0 to remove the limit.
 - `--set-min-child-blocks`: A new min child blocks value to set for the block type.
 Set this to 0 to remove the limit.
 - `--set-max-child-blocks`: A new max child blocks value to set for the block type.
 Set this to 0 to remove the limit.